dune3d/dune3d-docs/simple-part.rst

 To draw the **arc**, press :kbd:`a` while the tool is active.

-It will automatically constrain almost-vertical/horizontal lines to be exactly and creates coincident constraints when clicking on an entity.
+It will automatically constrain almost-vertical/horizontal lines to be exact and creates coincident constraints when clicking on an entity.

 This and other behaviour can be configured with the shortcuts listed in the bar at the bottom of the 3D viewport: